 5.4 The term for President, President-elect, and Student Board member is two years.
-At- large Board members serve for three years.
+At-large and archaeology members serve for three years.
 Unless otherwise specified the term of office for SEA activities is for one year.

 ARTICLE VI – NOMINATING COMMITTEE

-6.1 A Nominating Committee chaired by the immediate Past-President and including two of the members-at-large of the Executive Board appointed by the President shall present to the board a list of suggested names for all offices which are to be filled by election.
-Members of the SEA may make nominations to the Nominating Committee.
-After reviewing the list the Board shall select a slate of candidates for election.
+6.1 A Nominating Committee chaired by the immediate Past-President and including two of the members-at-large and archaeology members of the Executive Board appointed by the President shall present to the board a list of suggested names for all offices which are to be filled by election.

 ARTICLE VII – VACANCY